Blendify/blender-manual/blender_docs/manual/compositing/types/color/mix.rst

 Some explanation of the mixing methods above might help you use the Mix node effectively:

 Add
-   adding blue to blue keeps it blue, but adding blue to red makes purple.
+   Adding blue to blue keeps it blue, but adding blue to red makes purple.
    White already has a full amount of blue, so it stays white.
    Use this to shift a color of an image.
 Adding a blue tinge makes the image feel colder.
 Subtract